gsi-ee/dabc/plugins/hadaq/hades/offline/Readme.md

    in TOF are configured properly.
 All this settings can be found in BnrtInputHades.xml file

-5. Try to run analysis.
+5. Try to run analysis - with go4 or dabc.
+Last is preferable, while uses less memory for histograms.